12 Promotion Ideas For Beauty & Cosmetics Brands

 Understanding Your Target Audience

-Before launching any beauty marketing campaign, knowing exactly who you're trying to reach is essential.
+Before launching any beauty campaign, knowing exactly who you're trying to reach is essential.
 This knowledge shapes everything from product development to messaging strategy.

 Who Buys Beauty Products